-Windows 10, as you know, includes the Microsoft Print to PDF virtual printer built-in that can print (convert) documents to PDF format from any application.
+Windows 10 and 11, as you know, includes the Microsoft Print to PDF virtual printer built-in that can print (convert) documents to PDF format from any application.

-Microsoft Print to PDF is a handy addition to Windows 10.
+Microsoft Print to PDF is a handy tool in Windows 10/11.
 In the previous Windows Operating Systems, users needed to use a third-party tool or virtual printer driver to convert documents or web pages to PDF.
 Most users, including me, have been relying upon the Cute PDF Writer driver or similar drivers supplied with PDF reader applications — e.g., Adobe Acrobat or Fox It Reader.
-And, don’t forget Microsoft’s own Office Add-in: Microsoft Save as PDF or XPS.
+And don’t forget Microsoft’s own Office Add-in: Microsoft Save as PDF or XPS.

 Reinstall Microsoft Print to PDF using:

-Please follow one of these methods to reinstall the Microsoft Print to PDF driver in Windows 10.
+Please follow one of these methods to reinstall the Microsoft Print to PDF driver in Windows.
 If you wish to do this via command-line, use the PowerShell or DISM method discussed in this article.

 - Right-click Start, and click Run

 - In the Run dialog, type

 - In the Windows Features dialog, uncheck Microsoft Print to PDF and click OK.

 - Reopen the Windows Features dialog.
 This time, enable the Microsoft Print to PDF checkbox and click OK.